1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

             prop_reverseInvariant text = isPalindrome text == isPalindrome (reverse text)
             ```
         7. But step 5 and 6 do not do the property testing.
-    9. Enter **QuickCheck** for property testing how: you supply properties that your code is supposed to uphold, and then QuickCheck automatically generates values and tests them on the functions, making sure the properties are upheld.
+    9. Enter **QuickCheck** for property testing.
+How: you supply properties that your code is supposed to uphold, and then QuickCheck automatically generates values and tests them on the functions, making sure the properties are upheld.
         1. 3 things to do: ![Alt text](unit6/lesson36/quickCheckToDo.png?raw=true "QuickCheck steps") <p align="center"> QuickCheck steps </p>
         2. First: add QuickCheck
            1. Case where package.yaml deleted: add QuickCheck to your build-depends in the .cabal file under the test-suite